Blog Layout

 What is a target loss ratio?

-Today we are talking about Target Loss Ratio, commonly known under the acronym TLR.
-The TLR on an insured benefits plan illustrates the percent of health and dental premium that can go towards paying for claims compared to what goes towards the administrative costs of the plan.
+The Target Loss Ratio, or 'TLR', on an insured benefits plan illustrates the percent of health and dental premium that can go towards paying for claims compared to what goes towards the administrative costs of the plan.

 How does TLR work?